Skip to main content

 “I will wear it tomorrow for Mahalaya.”
 She shrugged.

 Kalindi smiled.
 “You did not like the saree one bit back then.
 I remember I had to coax you into wearing it on Ashtami when Mini wore it.
 She asked Aniruddha who looked better in it, and when he said you did, you were so angry.
 I don’t understand what angered you then, even today.
-Poor he, had to bring your favourite chocolates to reconcile.”
+Poor him, had to bring your favourite chocolates to reconcile.”
 Bondita found the saree between Kalindi’s reminiscence and eyed her.
 “I was a child, Thamma.
 Not everything children do has meaning.”

 “Well, he thought otherwise.
 He was worried about you.
 Mini reassured him that it was just you growing up.”
 Kalindi smiled.
 “He did not seem to understand that.”